 This is the most prestigious dance school in Cuba and one of the largest in the world.
 4350 carefully selected students are trained here to become later part of the National Ballet.
-Interested people can go there to get informations about courses and workshops.
+Interested people can go there to get information about courses and workshops.

 Yoruba Cultural Association of Cuba

 In order to understand the true African heritage of this Caribbean island, you should visit this fascinating place.
-Exhibitions and ceremonies related to "Santería"-cult and yoruba beliefs rooted in Cuba.
+Exhibitions and ceremonies related to Santería-cult and Yoruba beliefs rooted in Cuba.

 Fountain of the Indian

 Beautiful fountain made in 1837 in white Italian Carrera marble.